top of page

 Before 5th run say:

 Movement down the track.
 Glutes/hips in good position.
+Check out my other blogs for descriptions of the athlete appropriately projecting and rising while moving up the track.
+See this Tellez video for the body position you want to encourage and show the video to the athletes at some point.
 Note economy of movement.
 You may find yourself with a pretty quick cadence (like a distance runner) to be effective at this pace

 Runs 9 and 10 a slower pace but above a jog.